 "Isn't there a time and a place for a parent to just plain 'be in charge'?
 So often, and especially now, with this new approach, she pretty much does whatever she wants...I don't want my child to be an uncontrollable brat." - Amber

 Often, parents get confused about peaceful parenting.

-They think that if they stop punishing, their child will do whatever she wants.
+They think that if they stop punishing, their child will do whatever he wants.
 But that assumes there are only two choices -- being permissive or punitive.

-What about holding to your expectations while at the same time offering your child support and understanding?
+What about holding to your expectations while at the same time offering your child understanding, and support to meet your expectations?

 Let's say you tell your child that it's time for bed, and she ignores you or says NO!
 What are your choices?

 - Threaten or punish her.
 (You have to keep escalating, it ruins everyone's evening, and it erodes your relationship with your child.)

 - Let her do whatever she wants.
 (You're compromising on what's good for your child and the rest of the family.
 Until you explode, eventually....Not

 exactly responsible or peaceful parenting!)